kindelia-archive/Kindelia/README.md

 ```

 If looking at that code and identifying where the "sum" function even begins,
-imagine proving a mathematical theorem about its execution.
-It would be almost
+proving a mathematical theorem about its execution is almost impossible.
+A
-impossible.
-A saner approach would be to implement a program in a higher level
+saner approach would be to implement a program in a higher level language, prove
-language, prove theorems under that language, and, finally, compile it to the
+theorems under that language, and, finally, compile it to the EVM.
+This raises
-EVM.
-This raises two problems:
+two problems:

 1. Proving that the compiler is correct, which is very hard